BergstromDomain/MainApp/docs/section_1_getting_started/1_0_getting_started_toc.md

-# How I developed my main Ruby on Rails application #
+# How I developed this Ruby on Rails application #

 ## Getting Started ##